Waziup/smart-irrigation-waziapp/build-local/README.md

 	> ./push_starterkit_test_values.sh 170 15

 170 is for the capacitive device (SOIL-AREA-1) and 15 is for the tensiometer device (SOIL-AREA-2).

-**Note that for the moment, the IIWA's dashboard only display information for the active device which is by default the first capacitive device.**

 Then, it is now possible to change and modify IIWA's source code in real-time during development phase on your host computer.